diverse-project/ripost_ea/index.md

 The goal of the RIPOST associate team is to address systematically the reproducibility testing challenge in computer science.
 It is the continuation of the earlier associate team RESIST_EA.

 The RIPOST associate team is composed of ten researchers, five from the Simula department VIAS within the [Software Engineering](https://www.simula.no/research/research-areas/software-engineering/) area and five researchers from the [DiverSE team](http://diverse.irisa.fr/) at Inria Rennes.
-The associate team will be jointly led by Associate Professor [Mathieu Acher](https://www.mathieuacher.com/) at the University of Rennes, and Research Professor [Arnaud Gotlieb](https://www.simula.no/people/arnaud) from Simula in Norway.
+The associate team will be jointly led by Professor [Mathieu Acher](https://www.mathieuacher.com/) at the University of Rennes (INSA Rennes, DiverSE Inria), and Research Professor [Arnaud Gotlieb](https://www.simula.no/people/arnaud) from Simula in Norway.

 Here are a few pointers:
  * activities (visits, organisation of events, etc.) are listed in [Activities](activities)